 Aundre Jackson led the Ramblers with 16 points.
 He also had four rebounds, one assist, and one steal.

 Jackson was one of two players from Loyola-Chicago, who scored in double-figures.
 Custer also scored 10 points.

 The Ramblers had 26 bench points.
 Jackson, as previously mentioned, had 16 points, all off the bench.

 Admiral Schofield led the Volunteers with 14 points.
 He also had two rebounds and one steal.

 Schofield was one of four Tennessee players, who scored in double-figures.
-Jordan Bone had 13 points, while Grant Williams added 12 points, and Lamonte Turner scored 10 points.
+Jordan Bone had 13 points, Grant Williams added 12 points, and Lamonte Turner scored 10 points.